tkambler/gizmo/README.md

 > "It's like jQuery UI's 'Widget' factory - but without the need for jQuery."

 Gizmo is a simple, but extendable platform for building reusable front-end components.
 Gizmo is similar to jQuery UI's [Widget factory](http://jqueryui.com/widget/) - but without the reliance on jQuery (or any other external libraries, for that matter).
+The library is designed to be used within a RequireJS environment.

 ## Core Functionality